QiangSu/VAE-clustering/README.md

-# RNA-seq Gaussian Self-Benchmarking (GSB) Analysis Toolkit
+# RNA-seq Multi-dimensional RNA Structure Sequencing Analysis Toolkit
 This toolkit is designed for comprehensive analysis and processing of RNA-seq sequencing data with a focus on handling spike-in sequences, calculating various metrics, and correcting GC bias in the data.
 It consists of several components, each tailored for specific tasks within the RNA-seq data analysis pipeline.

 Components